Can Guitar Strings Be Recycled?

 On an electric guitar, your strings will be made of different metals.
 You will find they are simply made from steel, with your larger strings being nickel plated.

 Some of the more premium strings you can buy will also include stainless steel.
-But this is found less among players.
+But this is found less among players as they are not easily magnetized.
 So if you are ever asked by a recycling program what kind of material they are, your top three are:

 Acoustic Guitar Strings